• Skip to content

 To freeze, spoon pureed or mashed baby food into clean ice cube trays.
 Cover with a lid or plastic wrap and label.
 Store in the freezer for no more than 30 days.

 To serve, pop out food cubes into a bowl or saucepan.
 Warm food in the microwave or on the stove.
 Stir well to get rid of hot spots.
-Test temperature with a clean spoon on your lip before serving to baby.
+Test temperature with a clean spoon on your lip before serving to your baby.
 Discard any leftovers – don’t reuse later.

 Download printable version